- As low as $358/Night

 - Condo

-This 2 bedroom 2 bath third floor ocean view condo is located in the highly beautiful area of Shore drive with a enormous balcony and 2 pools on site for guests to savor.
+This 2 bedroom 2 bath third floor ocean view condo is located in the highly charming area of Shore drive with a sizable balcony and 2 pools on site for guests to appreciate.
 Just across the street is a public beach access that makes going to and from the beach very convenient.

 The Complex has great wifi, on-site parking, and friendly neighbors that will make sure to say, "Hello".
 Several bars, eateries, grocery stores, and outlets are closely located before you get to Route 17.